kolyan131313/umber/README.md

  `Main routes`

- You have to set role for admin(role => admin) first time in DB
+ You have to set role for admin(role => admin) first time in DB When user have admin or moderator role Post doesn't change status to `moderated`

  ```sh
  domain.com - Main application(frontend)